stonepros/stone/doc/mgr/nfs.rst

 When a cluster is created with ``--ingress``, an *ingress* service is additionally deployed to provide load balancing and high-availability for the NFS servers.
 A virtual IP is used to provide a known, stable NFS endpoint that all clients can use to mount.
-Ceph will take care of the details of NFS redirecting traffic on the virtual IP to the appropriate backend NFS servers, and redeploying NFS servers when they fail.
+Stone will take care of the details of NFS redirecting traffic on the virtual IP to the appropriate backend NFS servers, and redeploying NFS servers when they fail.

-Enabling ingress via the ``ceph nfs cluster create`` command deploys a simple ingress configuration with the most common configuration options.
+Enabling ingress via the ``stone nfs cluster create`` command deploys a simple ingress configuration with the most common configuration options.
 Ingress can also be added to an existing NFS service (e.g., one created without the ``--ingress`` flag), and the basic NFS service can also be modified after the fact to include non-default options, by modifying the services directly.
-For more information, see :ref:`cephadm-ha-nfs`.
+For more information, see :ref:`stoneadm-ha-nfs`.

 Show NFS Cluster IP(s)
 ----------------------